 - Timely Action is Essential

 As seen in the Vijayanagar PS v.
 In regard to the A1-Hemalatha case, the due notice of 15 days and the due payment of the invoice within 60 days are of importance.
 The drawer is required to make a payment within fifteen days from the date of the mentioned legal notice.
 Otherwise, it will have fatal consequences.
-Creditors should immediately proceed to the next step after a cheque has been dishonoured, and all processes should be done correctly.
+Creditors should immediately proceed to the next step after a cheque has been dishonored, and all processes should be done correctly.

 Preventive Measures to Avoid Cheque Bounce Cases